lschmelzeisen/nasty/README.rst

     Targets:
       help        Show this help message.
-      devinstall  Install Nasty in editable mode with all test and dev dependencies (in the currently active environment). test        Run all tests and report test coverage. check       Run linters and perform static type-checking. format      Auto format all code.
+      devinstall  Install NASTY in editable mode with all test and dev dependencies (in the currently active environment). test        Run all tests and report test coverage. check       Run linters and perform static type-checking. format      Auto format all code.